Shreemahor/GPT-On-Wheels/README.md

 but the other videos in Outcome are longer and cannot be viewed in github (download).

 Check the folders in that order.
+***Please actually fully read each of the 4 folders - they have lots of important information and work that is not in this in this README***

 ## Model